Jieiku/AardwolfMudlet/README.md

 Bugs
 =====

-The flyout menu that I use for clan shops does not always hide on mouseout, this is a bug within geyser, the issue is tracked here: https://github.com/Mudlet/Mudlet/issues/2500 (this issue was mostly fixed, however there is long delay before it hides now)

-The flyout menu sub menus do not close properly when you move to a new parent menu item that does not have a submenu: https://github.com/Mudlet/Mudlet/issues/4438

 Time to cooldown on Daily blessing will be off by one hour if your location is currently experiencing daylight savings: https://github.com/Mudlet/Mudlet/issues/2514